Midknightsnack/Midknightsnack.github.io/docs/index.md

 </p>

 ### [gamba](https://github.com/mechdragon23/gamba/pull/7)
 This is a C++ program that contains a simple collection of gambling games.
 I took up an issue that prompted to include a dice game.
 The dice game prompts the user to guess a number of what 2 dice will add up to.
-The game will randomly choose a number between 1 to 6 on each die and will add the total.
+The game will randomly choose a number between 1 to 6 on each die and add the total.
 If the player guesses correctly, they win.
 If the player doesn't guess correctly, they lose.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42824199/166623828-2e28e222-88b8-40d1-a6ae-85c1dbfff4c2.PNG" width="450" height="450">